Nnamdi-spl/Deploying-Splunk-apps-and-configuration-updates-using-a-Deployment-Server/README.md

 <br />
-Install Splunk in 11 instances running in AWS with labels:  <br/>
+Install Splunk in 11 instances running in AWS with labels.
+The Deployment server needs to be placed on the network in such a way that all the Universal Forwarders can communicate with it.
+This means that firewalls will need to be opened up for the Splunk Management Port to the Deployment Server (TCP:8089 by default):  <br/>
 <img src="https://user-images.githubusercontent.com/112047285/204436198-f5044d28-863b-460f-bb74-4dcaa8cf93cc.png" height="80%" width="80%"/>
 <br />
 <br />
-Configure the Forwarders to connect with the Deployment Server: <br/>
+Configure the Forwarders to connect with the Deployment Server.
+Typically, to configure a client to connect to a Deployment Server, we either add it through the CLI (via splunk set deploy-poll servername.mydomain.com:8089) or we edit the deploymentclient.conf file in /opt/splunk/etc/system/local as shown below and restart.
+As you can guess, we update the targetUri to point to the address and management port of the Deployment Server: <br/>
 <img src="https://user-images.githubusercontent.com/112047285/204436706-cb9a49cd-5639-4fa7-97cc-13b39f690173.png" height="80%" width="80%"/>
 <br />
 <br />